Best New Hotels: Australia's Hottest Hotel Openings we Can't Wait to Check Out

 18 Little Queen Street, Melbourne

-It may not be opening until next year, but we are just too excited not to share.
+It may not be open yet, but we are just too excited not to share.
 Synonymous with old-world European charm, the Ritz-Carlton is heading east in 2022.
 Promising opulence at every turn, the luxury brand is taking a more is more approach with this mammoth development that's set to snag the title of the tallest hotel in Australia.
-Housing 263 superbly finished rooms complete with panoramic views of the city’s stunning skyline, it'll likely set you back some serious coin.
+Housing 257 superbly finished rooms complete with panoramic views of the city’s stunning skyline, it'll likely set you back some serious coin.
 Get ready to wine, dine, pamper, and party with everything from restaurants and day spas to a 500-seat ballroom on site.

 Lonsdale St, Melbourne

-South Yarra's newest hotel will have you living like a rockstar - even if it's just for the night.
+South Yarra's newest hotel will have you living like a rockstar – even if it's just for the night.
 Paying homage to the days of disco, Ovolo Hotel’s newest addition oozes retro glamour.
-Promising good vibes, plush vintage interiors, and just the right amount of rock and roll, the 123-room boutique hotel is without a doubt one of the coolest hotel openings in Australia for 2021.
+Promising good vibes, plush vintage interiors, and just the right amount of rock and roll, the 123-room boutique hotel is without a doubt one of the coolest hotel new hotel openings in Australia.

 Forget hotel rooms, this year it’s all about the Airstreams.
 Just an hour and a half from Melbourne, the Mitchelton Airstream Hotel is bringing a touch of retro luxe to Victoria’s picturesque Goulburn Valley.
 Unwind amongst the vines and cosy up at this one-of-a-kind escape where you can immerse yourself in the stunning natural surrounds of Victoria.
 Inside each private Airstream, hotel guests enjoy luxurious linen, wifi, TV, and your own private deck that was made for sunsets.
 Foodies head to The Muse Restaurant while matters of the grape variety can be handled at the Cellar Door.